Murder-Suicide Leaves Three Dead, Two Injured In Redland, AL

 According to The Daily Mail, Robert Orsi had been a “Senior Master Sgt at the Maxwell Air Base in Montgomery.”
 He and Charlene met while in the Air Force and married in 1994.
 It is believed that Robert Orsi opened fire on his family, then set the home on fire before shooting himself.
 Police are currently looking into allegations that he may have been using illegal drugs.

 “What we were being told is the catalyst of (the divorce filing) was illegal drug use from the father,” Sheriff Franklin said.

-He stated that people in the local community and even his deputies were having trouble making sense of the incident, according to AL.com.”
-Who would’ve thought a retired military fellow would try to kill his triples and kill his wife and then take his own life?”
+He stated that people in the local community and even his deputies were having trouble making sense of the incident, according to AL.com.

+“Who would’ve thought a retired military fellow would try to kill his triples and kill his wife and then take his own life?”

 He also noted that the names of the underage victims will not be released until the Alabama Department of Forensic Sciences concludes their investigation.